 You should read the following discussion and analysis of our financial condition and results of operations together with our unaudited condensed consolidated financial statements and accompanying notes included in this Quarterly Report on Form 10-Q and the financial statements and accompanying notes and other financial information in the Management's Discussion and Analysis of Financial Condition and Results of Operations included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019, filed with the Securities and Exchange Commission ("SEC") on March 13, 2020.
 This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Exchange Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-These statements are often identified by the use of words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "plan," "project," "will," "would" or the negative or plural of these words or similar expressions or variations.
+These statements are often identified by the use of words such as "anticipate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "project," "will," "would" or the negative or plural of these words or similar expressions or variations.
 Such forward-looking statements are subject to a number of risks, uncertainties, assumptions and other factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by the forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, those identified herein, those discussed in the subsection titled "Impact of COVID-19 and Social Unrest on our Business" below, as well as the section titled "Risk Factors" set forth in Part II, Item 1A of this Quarterly Report on Form 10-Q and in our other SEC filings.
-You should not rely upon forward-looking statements as predictions of future events.
+Factors that could cause or contribute to such differences include, but are not limited to, those identified herein, those discussed in the subsection titled "Impact of COVID-19 and Social Unrest on our Business" below, as well as the section site fractors of future events.
 Furthermore, such forward-looking statements speak only as of the date of this report.
-Except as required by law, we undertake no obligation to update any forward-looking statements to reflect events or circ
+Except as required by law, we undertake no obligation to update any forward-looking statements to reflect events.